 Charcoal is the first substance used as antidote in 1820 against mercuric chloride.
 Study reveals that after administration of charcoal, situation of the patient become worse at first.
-Then pulverized form of charcoal (now commonly called activated charcoal) given and patient starts recovering after first dose.
+Then pulverized form of charcoal (now commonly called activated charcoal) given and patient starts recovering after first dose.4

 Benzodiazepines are used mostly for intentional poisoning in Lahore, only second to wheat pills because later is more easily available in every house than former.
-As stated in study conducted in Lahore, approximately all cases of benzodiazepine are fully recovered.
+As stated in study

 In Pakistan, there is an urgent need to establish Poison Control Centers in all cities.
 Pakistan's first registered Poison Control Center is established in Karachi.
-Effective care can be provided to poisoned patients through a systematic provision of telephone consultation service to standardize poisoning related healthcare costs.
+Effective care can be provided to poisoned patients through a systematic provision of telephone consultation service to standardize poisoning related healthcare costs.6